red-collar-official/flutter_kore/packages/umvvm/doc/utility.md

 ```

-Stateful data can be unwrapped to get result value if it is present.
+Stateful data can be unwrapped to get the result value if it is present.

-And here is sealed class for field validation: it contains valid, error and ignored state.
+And here is a sealed class for field validation: it contains valid, error, and ignored states.

 ```dart
 sealed class FieldValidationState {}